otifsolutions/laravel-airtime/README.md

-        'number' => '00923219988771',     // the connected phone number to which transaction has to be made 'sender_currency' => 'PKR',     // currency from which transaction is being made 'destination_currency' => 'AUD'     // currency of transaction receiving channel/user 'status' => 'PENDING',      //  'PENDING', 'SUCCESS', 'FAIL', 'PENDING_ORDER', 'CANCELLED' 'response' => 'FILLED_ON_RESPONSE',    // filled when API request is hit, NULLABLE 'pin' => 'FILLED_ON_RESPONSE'     // in case of purchasing pin, this is pin number, NULLABLE, filled when request is hit
+        'number' => '00923219988771',     // the connected phone number to which transaction has to be made 'sender_currency' => 'PKR',     // currency from which transaction is being made 'destination_currency' => 'AUD'     // currency of transaction receiving channel/user ]);
-    ]);

 $rdHelperObj->sendTopup($rdTransaction);

+    // these colomns are also present in the transaction table that are filled on API response
+    // 'status' => 'PENDING', // 'PENDING', 'SUCCESS', 'FAIL', 'PENDING_ORDER', 'CANCELLED'
+    // 'response' => 'FILLED_ON_RESPONSE',   //  filled when API request is hit, NULLABLE
+    // 'pin' => 'FILLED_ON_RESPONSE'  //  in case of purchasing pin, this is pin number, NULLABLE, filled when request is hit

 ```